iimez/lllms/README.md

 ## lllms

 Local Large Language Models.
-Providing an LLM instance pool and tools to run and host multiple large language models on any machine.
+Providing an LLM instance pool and tools to run and host multiple models on any machine.
 Built on [llama.cpp](https://github.com/ggerganov/llama.cpp/) via [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).

 Note that this is a dev and learning tool and not meant for production use.
 It is not secure, not scalable, and (currently) not (enough) optimized for performance.
 It is meant to be used on a local machine or a small server for personal use or small scale experiments.
 Prioritizing ease of use and simple APIs.
 For larger scale hosting see [these other solutions](#related-solutions).